IdeasClinicUWaterloo/F25-NuclearIC/Communication_Subproblem/README.md

 **Hint:** For the address portion of the message, you can translate the coordinates in the Google Sheets to actual physical addresses with [reverse geocoding](https://thepythoncode.com/article/get-geolocation-in-python).

-#### 4. Automate via Github Action
+#### 4. Automate via GitHub Action
-We are going to use Github Action for a no-cost way of deploying the "bot".
-Github Action is a powerful tool that can automate creating new packages, deploying apps, listening for events and conditionally performing actions based on them, and more.
+We are going to use GitHub Action for a no-cost way of deploying the "bot".
+GitHub Action is a powerful tool that can automate creating new packages, deploying apps, listening for events and conditionally performing actions based on them, and more.
 [Here's](https://www.youtube.com/watch_popup?v=mFFXuXjVgkU) a great introduction video, but today we are simply using it to run the bot's script every 15 minute.

-1. Go to the Github repository of your project.
+1. Go to the GitHub repository of your project.
 Go to **"Settings"** > **"Security"** > **"Secrets and variables"** > **Actions**.

 2. In the **"Actions secrets and variables,"** tab, click **"New repository secret"** and paste the content of your ``service_account.json`` inside.
 Rename the secret to GOOGLE_CREDENTIALS and save.